ChooTingFeng/ecliseinstaller/README.md

 1. Use exportROW or exportNA to get your pp.dat and activequests (requires manually creating a folder for activequests)
 2. Uninstall Eclise
 3. Install new ECLISE.apk and new obb.
+4. Use importECL.bat to import pp.dat back.

+Explanation of the activequests folder:

+My script only can pull the folders inside /activequest, aka it will get stuff inside it, so you'll have to create a folder called /activequests and put the files/folders from there and move them.

 Alternative text: